About Mosquito Repellent Lotions

 Are you breastfeeding?

-Since your baby has to put their mouth on your skin to breastfeed, applying a mosquito repellent nearby is not a wise choice.
-While the baby feed, they tend to touch their mother’s skin and may then end up putting their hands in their mouths.
+Since your baby has to put their mouth on your skin to breastfeed, applying a mosquito repellent nearby is not a wise choice, though mosquito repellents should never be applied underneath clothing.
+While babies feed, they tend to touch their mother’s skin and may then end up putting their hands in their mouths.
 Even if you avoid applying the product to your breasts, they could ingest it from sucking their fingers.
 If you do use a lotion, make sure you wash your hands and breasts well before feeding and choose a product that is safe for both you and your child.

 The buying guide doesn’t contain everything you need to know about mosquito repellent lotions, sadly.
 But it should go a long way in helping you pick out the mosquito repellent lotion that is best for you.